 Customizing your cPanel Error pages is relatively simple.
-You can take advantage of the error page builder to insert snippets, such as Referring URL, Visitors IP, Server name, Browser, and more.
+You can use the error page builder to insert snippets, such as Referring URL, Visitors’ IP, Server name, Browser, and more.

 You can add or customize pages for any error code beginning with 4 or 5.

 What should you include on your custom `404` page?